-If you have been injured in a workplace accident in California, you may have some…
+If you have been injured in a workplace accident in Los Angeles, you may have…

 California law requires insurance companies to pay penalties to injured workers when insurers make a late workers’ comp payment.
 Long story short, the penalty for an insurance company’s failure to make a payment in a timely manner is between 10 and 25 percent depending on the value of your claim and reason for the delay.